markjoshwel/sinsandvirtues/README.md

    the order doesn't really matter, but remember to replace 'example' with your name or your friends' names

-   neither what you use as the text for the upper and lower bounds of the range, choose one that best fits your groups' lingo or something
+   neither what you use as the text for the upper and lower bounds of the range matter, choose one that best fits your groups' lingo or something

    (but do remember that each end of the ranges is an extreme!